dubinsky/dubinsky/_posts/2011-12-12-on-option-and-checked-exceptions.md

 [Dick Wall](https://www.artima.com/weblogs/index.jsp?blogger=dickwall).
 Among other useful tidbits I learned, there happened an interesting discussion about Option types and exceptions.
 Here is the gist.

-Disck is a proponent of Option types.
+Dick is a proponent of Option types.
 He said that once he switched from the [evil nulls](http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare) to Option, 80% of the bugs in his code - caused by NullPointerException - went away.
 I commented that NPEs did not go away, but turned into whatever gets thrown when you do ".get" on an undefined Option.
-Dick explained that that the bugs went away because the use of Option forces the programmer to explicitly deal with the handling of undefined Option values - or the code won't compile.
+Dick explained that the bugs went away because the use of Option forces the programmer to explicitly deal with the handling of undefined Option values - or the code won't compile.